Why an entertainment industry group?

-In an industry populated by many leading successful Jews, it may seem odd if not superfluous to have a Jewish entertainment organisation.
-Yet despite our successes as individuals, Jews in entertainment do not function as a community.
+It may seem odd if not superfluous to have an entertainment organization.
+Yet despite the successes as individuals, the entertainment industry does not function as a community.

 Why is it important?

-No matter what type of Jew you are, odds are your identity will have an impact on your career in the entertainment industry in some way.
-Whether you’re a screenwriter figuring out how it influences your voice, a director trying to shoot a feature while keeping Shabbat, a producer wanting to advocate for Israel or Israeli content, etc. JenLA provides a community of people going through similar journeys and speakers who share their honest experiences dealing with those issues.
+No matter what type of religion, denomination, race, gender, sexual orientation, or background odds are your identity will have an impact on your career in the entertainment industry in some way.
+Whether you’re a screenwriter figuring out how it influences your voice, a director shooting a feature, a producer raising funds for an impactful film, etc. JenLA provides a community of people going through similar journeys and speakers who share their honest experiences dealing with those issues.

 Who are our members?

 Our members work in film, tv, webseries, videogames, and commercials.
 They include producers, directors, writers, editors, agents, managers, development execs / assistants, PAs, actors, etc. Unfortunately we have limited resources and are unable to cater to the music, radio, publishing and fashion industries, or beginners, non-professionals, and students.